mpearson-11/state-machine-endpoint/README.md

 | /api/app1/hello | GET      | `{ "message": "Hello World!!" }`  |
 | /api/app2/bye   | POST     | `{ "message": "Bye World!!" }`    |

+## Page routes

+/add
+  - Create an Applcation with endpoints with UI
+/rm
+  - Remove an Applcation with endpoints with UI
+/
+  - View all Application endpoints with UI